My Story

 I experimented.

 I tried things and failed.
 I sat with uncertainty longer than I thought I could survive.
-I learned that not having answers isn't failure — it's the prerequisite for finding real ones.
+I learned that not having answers isn't failure.
+It's the prerequisite for finding real ones.
 I stopped performing who I was supposed to be and started discovering who I actually was.

 I rebuilt.

 Not back to who I was.
 Into someone I'd never been before.
-Someone who could sit with discomfort — his own and other people's.
+Someone who could sit with discomfort.
+His own and other people's.
 Someone with intuition he'd never had access to.
 Someone more human, more compassionate, more honest than the armoured version who walked into boardrooms for a decade.

 The two years where nothing seemed to be working were the two years where everything that mattered was being built.
+I just couldn't see it yet.

 I didn't choose coaching because it was strategic.
-I chose it because after two years of going inward, I had more to offer than I'd ever had in my life — and the clearest sense of where that offering belonged.
+I chose it because after two years of going inward, I had more to offer than I'd ever had in my life.
+And the clearest sense of where that offering belonged.

 I finally have a boss I trust.
 Me.